Marine Shafts Explained

 Refurbishment of Propulsion Shafts

 Do you require a refurbishment of a marine shaft?
-Here at Somers Forge, we offer a class approved procedure for the refurbishment of all types of propulsion shafts which we have developed inhouse.
+Here at Somers Forge, we offer a class approved procedure for the refurbishment of all types of propulsion shafts which we have developed in-house.
 Returning shafts to a as ‘new’ condition, with refurbished shafts then able to last for a further 12 years depending on the water environment.
 Saving you time, money and reducing the lifecycle analysis impact.

-If you are in need of a propulsion shaft, contact Somers Forge today on 0121 585 5959 or fill out our contact form below and one of our experts will get back to you as soon as possible.
+If you are in need of a refurbishment of a propulsion shaft, contact Somers Forge today on 0121 585 5959 or fill out our contact form below and one of our experts will get back to you as soon as possible.